 If your child is diagnosed with hearing loss, you will be faced with many decisions about hearing loss treatment, auditory habilitation and speech and language therapy.
 The first important step toward hearing health will be having your infant or child fitted with hearing aids.

-Between two and three of every 1,000 children in the U.S. is born deaf or with some degree of hearing loss.
-Other children will develop hearing loss later in childhood, whether it's due to infection, medication, a genetic condition or exposure to loud noises.
-If you suspect that your child has hearing loss, visit your pediatrician or ENT physician right away and ask for a reference to a pediatric audiologist.
+Between two and three of every 1,000 children in the U.S. are born deaf or with some degree of hearing loss.
+Other children will develop hearing loss later in childhood due to infection, medication, a genetic condition or exposure to loud noises.
+If you suspect that your child has hearing loss, visit your pediatrician or ear, nose and throat physician right away and ask for a reference to a pediatric audiologist.
 These hearing care professionals specialize in testing, treatment and follow-up for children with hearing loss.

 Importance of hearing aids for your child

 |Hearing aids can be especially helpful for children.
 When they're young, their brains are still in a period of rapid development, meaning their speech and cognitive functions are developing.|

 If the audiologist recommends hearing aids for your child, it's important that he or she wears them continuously, especially if the child is very young.
 Here's why:

 - From birth to three years, children's brains are in a period of rapid development.
 Consistent sound input is critical for developing normal brain pathways for hearing, speech and language.

 - Early listening and speaking are vital to language development.
 But when first learning a language, we can't exactly "teach" it to children the way one would teach a school subject.
 Instead, language is caught.
 Children pick up on words and spoken syntax and language structure by being exposed to language continuously.
 For children with hearing loss, this incidental learning will need to be supplemented by speech and language therapy that focuses on attending to this auditory input.

 - Consistent hearing is important for children - especially infants and toddlers - in bonding with their parents.
 It builds trust and allows for the feeling of a predictable, consistent world.